cypress-io/netlify-plugin-cypress/CONTRIBUTING.md

 ## Testing

 End-to-end tests are in folder [tests](tests) and they use this [plugin locally](https://github.com/netlify/build/blob/master/README.md#using-a-local-plugin) and build each subfolder using Netlify CLI on CircleCI.
+You can find the test recordings at [Cypress Dashboard](https://dashboard.cypress.io/projects/ixroqc/)

 ## Releasing a new version